 Key results: after pooling results, reviewers found that dexamethasone had no effect on the development of an infection after surgery, and that wounds healed equally well in both groups.
 However, the quality of the studies was moderate to low, which means that more studies are needed to support a definitive conclusion.
 Finally, the mean blood sugar of patients without diabetes receiving dexamethasone was slightly higher than that of patients not receiving dexamethasone (low-quality evidence).
 In patients with diabetes, this effect seemed to be larger.
 However, blood sugar was measured in only 74 patients with diabetes, which means that reviewers did not obtain a very accurate estimate.
 They qualified this as very low-quality evidence.

 Authors' conclusions: dexamethasone probably does not increase the risk of infection after surgery.
 Not enough information is available to determine whether dexamethasone has an effect on the time it takes for surgical wounds to heal.
 However, included studies did not focus on patients with high risk for delayed wound healing, for example, patients with diabetes or those taking steroids; thus more studies are needed on this topic.
 Additionally, one has to keep in mind that taking dexamethasone leads to a mild increase in blood sugar.
 For patients with diabetes, very limited evidence suggests a greater increase in blood sugar.
 Whether or not the small increase in blood sugar has any effect on healing of surgical wounds has yet to be established.
-Three studies awaiting classification and two ongoing trials may alter the conclusions of this review, once assessed.
+The two studies awaiting classification and three ongoing trials may alter the conclusions of this review, once assessed.

 A single dose of dexamethasone probably does not increase the risk for postoperative infection.
 It is uncertain whether dexamethasone has an effect on delayed wound healing in the general surgical population owing to imprecision in trial results.
 Participants with increased risk for delayed wound healing (e.g. participants with diabetes, those taking immunosuppressive drugs) were not included in the randomized studies reporting on delayed wound healing included in this meta-analysis; therefore our findings should be extrapolated to the clinical setting with caution.
 Furthermore, one has to keep in mind that dexamethasone induces a mild increase in glucose.
 For patients with diabetes, very limited evidence suggests a more pronounced increase in glucose.
 Whether this influences wound healing in a clinically relevant way remains to be established.
-Once assessed, the three studies awaiting classification and two that are ongoing may alter the conclusions of this review.
+Once assessed, the two studies awaiting classification and three that are ongoing may alter the conclusions of this review.

 In the perioperative period, dexamethasone is widely and effectively used for prophylaxis of postoperative nausea and vomiting (PONV), for pain management, and to facilitate early discharge after ambulatory surgery.